99linesofcode/docker-php/README.md

 Almost all the relevant configuration is done in/from the `docker-compose.yml` file.
 By default the devcontainer is disabled.

-## Contributing to docker-base
+## Contributing to docker-php

-Thank you for considering contributing to docker-base.
+Thank you for considering contributing to docker-php.
 Please review our [Contribution Guidelines](https://github.com/99linesofcode/.github/blob/main/.github/CONTRIBUTING.md).

 ## Code of Conduct